High-Dimensional Inference in Bayesian Networks

 \subsection{Marginalization and Message Passing}

 Message passing consists of a large family of algorithms that originate from the belief propagation algorithm as proposed by \cite{pearl1988}.
 For categorical variables, the most prominent ones include standard belief propagation for trees, loopy belief propagation and the junction tree algorithm \citep{koller2009}.
-The classical inference problem of estimating the probability distribution of a single variable given the evidence ${P(X_i \mid X_e)},\; i \in V,$ can be efficiently solved using belief propagation for trees; if the DAG is not a tree, an approximate solution can be found using loopy belief propagation \citep{murphy1999}.
+The classical inference problem of calculating the probability distribution of a single variable given the evidence ${P(X_i \mid X_e)}$ can be efficiently solved by using belief propagation for trees; if the DAG is not a tree, an approximate solution can be found using loopy belief propagation \citep{murphy1999}.
 It is straightforward to obtain $P(X_i \mid X_e)$ from $P(X_i \mid X_{pa(i)},X_e)$ by summing over the parents.
-However, the estimation of the marginal probability distribution requires estimation of the probability of multiple variables given the evidence $P(X_{V'}|X_e)$.
-This can generally not be obtained from $P(X_i \mid X_{pa(i)},X_e)$ since
+However, the inference of the marginal probability distribution requires calculation of the probability of multiple variables given the evidence $P(X_{V'}|X_e)$.
+This cannot generally be obtained from $P(X_i \mid X_{pa(i)},X_e)$ since